elias-willumsen/elias-willumsen/README.md

 ## About me

-Systems engineering student at Norwegian University of Science and Technology😘
+Computer Science student specializing in Software Engineering at Norwegian University of Science and Technology😘

 ## Contact